-- Results: The updated JBI guidance for scoping reviews includes additional guidance on several methodological issues, such as when a scoping review is (or is not) appropriate, and how to extract, analyze, and present results and provides clarification for implications for practice and research.
+- 58 workshops, and presented at scientific conferences.
+This process led to updated guidance for scoping - 59 reviews published in the JBI Reviewer's Manual.
+The updated chapter was endorsed by JBI's - 60 International Scientific Committee in 2020. - 61 Results: The updated JBI guidance for scoping reviews includes additional guidance on several - 62 methodological issues, such as when a scoping review is (or is not) appropriate, and how to extract,

+63 analyze, and present results and provides clarification for implications for practice and research.

-Furthermore, it is aligned with the PRISMA-ScR to ensure consistent reporting. - Conclusions: The latest JBI guidance for scoping reviews provides up to date guidance that can be used by authors when conducting a scoping review.
-Furthermore, it aligns with the PRISMA-ScR, which can be used to report the conduct of a scoping review.
-A series of ongoing and future methodological projects identified by the JBI Scoping Review Methodology Group to further refine the methodology are introduced.
+64 Furthermore, it is aligned with the PRISMA-ScR to ensure consistent reporting.

+- 65 Conclusions: The latest JBI guidance for scoping reviews provides up to date guidance that can be - 66 used by authors when conducting a scoping review.
+Furthermore, it aligns with the PRISMA-ScR, - 67 which can be used to report the conduct of a scoping review.
+A series of ongoing and future - 68 methodological projects identified by the JBI Scoping Review Methodology Group to further refine - 69 the methodology are introduced.

-Updated methodological guidance for the conduct of scoping reviews
+70 Updated methodological guidance for the conduct of scoping reviews

-Introduction
+71 Introduction